Transactive Energy System Deployment over Insecure Communication Links: Abstract

 \section{Abstract}

-In this paper, the privacy and security issues associated with transactive energy systems over insecure communications are addressed.
-In particular, it is ensured that, during market-based interactions: (1) each agent's bidding information remains private; and (2) any extraneous data injection attack can be easily detected.
-A unified cryptography-based approach that can simultaneously achieve both objectives is developed, where privacy preservation is realized by the Paillier encryption scheme, and attack detection is achieved by the Paillier digital signature scheme.
+In this paper, the privacy and security issues associated with the transactive energy system (TES) deployment over insecure communication links are addressed.
+In particular, it is ensured that (1) individual agents' bidding information is kept private throughout hierarchical market-based interactions; and (2) any extraneous data injection attack can be quickly and easily detected.
+An implementation framework is proposed to enable the cryptography-based enhancement of privacy and security for the deployment of any general hierarchical systems including TESs.
+Under the proposed framework, a unified cryptography-based approach is developed to achieve both privacy and security simultaneously.
+Specifically, privacy preservation is realized by an enhanced Paillier encryption scheme, where a block design is proposed to significantly improve computational efficiency.
+Attack detection is further achieved by an enhanced Paillier digital signature scheme, where a stamp-concatenation mechanism is proposed to enable detection of data replace and reorder attacks.
 Simulation results verify the effectiveness of the proposed cyber-resilient design for transactive energy systems.